 - Absences due to illness, children's illness, or family emergencies must be called in AT LEAST two hours before an employee is scheduled to work.
 The time will be deducted from your PTO balance.
-If PTO time is not available to cover the absence, disciplinary procedures up to and including termination will be taken. - Car trouble is not considered an emergency.
+If PTO time is not available to cover the absence, disciplinary procedures up to and including termination will be taken. - If you are aware that you will be absent prior to the day of absence, please notify the Moody Early Childhood Center representative as far in advance as possible, but within a reasonable time during the day/night. - Car trouble is not considered an emergency.
 Please arrange for a ride with a friend or family member if the problem arises. - Employees are required to call the Moody Early Childhood Center representative at the number provided or (409)761-6930 if working 9:30-6:30 or afternoon shift.
 Please try both numbers until the phone is answered.
-The following are not acceptable and could be cause for immediate termination: - ✓ Leaving a message on the answering machine at Moody Early Childhood Center. - ✓ Texting or leaving a message for the designated representative without talking to her/him directly on the phone. - ✓ Please note, a lack of phone service is not a valid excuse for failure to contact the office of tardiness or absence - Employees must email the Director of Education or designee if they are unable to contact them directly.
-They then need to continue to make verbal contact to ensure their absence has been reported. - It is your responsibility to notify the designated representative BEFORE your starting time.
+The following are not acceptable and could be cause for immediate termination: - ✓ Leaving a message on the answering machine at Moody Early Childhood Center. - ✓ Texting or leaving a message for the designated representative without talking to her/him directly on the phone. - ✓ Please note, a lack of phone service is not a valid excuse for failure to contact the office of tardiness or absence - Employees must email the Human Resources Coordinator or designee if they are unable to contact them directly.
+They then need to continue to make verbal contact to ensure their absence has been reported. - If a day is designated as a "closed day off", that means you may not call in on that day, as too many people are already off.
+If you call in on that day, you will need a doctor's note in order to avoid disciplinary action. - It is your responsibility to notify the designated representative BEFORE your starting time.
 State the reason for your tardiness and when you expect to arrive at work.
 Failure to call in personally to report absence or lateness is a violation of Center rules, and the absence or lateness will be considered unauthorized.
 Calls from friends or relatives on your behalf will not be accepted as an authorized notice of absence or tardiness; you may be required to submit evidence verifying the reason for your absence or tardiness.
 Failure to provide the requested substantiation will result in discharge.